storageos/storageos.github.io/_docs/platforms/kubernetes/examples/redis.md

    This excerpt is from the StatefulSet definition.
 This file contains the VolumeClaim template that will dynamically provision storage, using the StorageOS storage class.
-Dynamic provisioning occurs as a volumeMount has been declared with the same name as a Volume Claim.
+Dynamic provisioning occurs as a volumeMount has been declared with the same name as a VolumeClaim.

 1. Move into the Redis examples folder and create the objects